 This showed to me that the act of painting too is actually a play of “purush” and “prakriti”.
 Sometimes you identify with the “purush” and “prakriti” then seems meaningless, even through your paintings.
 Why am I doing this?
 What am I trying to achieve?
 This has no meaning.
 Life has no meaning.
 This causes lack of trust and enthusiasm to keep you going.

 Sometimes, you connect with “prakriti”.
 You are then full of enthusiasm to paint and create.
 You want to add meaning to life for yourself and others as a way of gratefulness.
 You may enthusiastically wake up with a brush in your hand but “purush” might not be in the state to be revealed.
 Then all you are left with are brushes, paints and canvas and no source providing energy.

-I realized, one has to practise to keep the presence of both constant to become Krishna.
+I realized, one has to practise to keep the presence of both without conflict to become Krishna.
 Krishna consciousness: that’s what it means.
 It can be practised through meditation or through observation of life.

 Through my experience of this fleeting concept, I realized, it can be practised through painting too.
 That’s when art can become a play.
 That’s when play can become a yoga.